Show by Label

 https://www.paulvdiyblogs.net/2025/03/diy-build-of-tek-sg505.html

-The reason for the third version
+The reason for the third revision

 After the investigations of the second version, I wanted to separate the Power Supply from the Generator in the same enclosure.
 I also wanted to put the Generator circuits into a full metal enclosure to make the output of the generator as clean as possible and as a minimum, remove the mains hum.

 After a very long search, this is the only enclosure I could find that has the required height and width for the front panel layout.
-It is a ProMa 130 0044 and is also available on Amazon.
+It is a ProMa 130 0044 and is also available from Amazon.
 The outside dimensions are 165x110x80.
 I would have liked a black enclosure, but alas I couldn't find one.
 There is one available from ProMa though, with part number 130 0045.
-I can always spray paint it myself if I develop the urge.
+I can always spray paint it black myself if I develop the urge.
 The current Front Panel design will need some modifications and will replace the aluminum panel.
 The generator PCB will slide in a slot close to the bottom.
 Unfortunately, the dimensions are a little different so I can't use the current PCB in this enclosure, not even to try it out.

 This all means a new PCB for the Generator, for the Power Supply and for the Front Panel.